-This course unit will be taught in a single weekly two-hour slot: Thursday, 4pm till 6pm, in Roscoe Building room 2.2.
+This course unit will be taught in a single weekly two-hour slot.
 Each class will consist of a mixture of lecture and group discussion, with occasional short video screenings and other activities.
 You may ask questions at any time in a lecture or discussion.
 Feel free to (politely) interrupt if there's anything you need to clarify, or if you think I have made a mistake.